ejames9/gulp-keylistener/README.md

 ```
 **-NOTE** The listener does not listen system-wide.
 At this time, it only works within the context of the terminal.
 It can't, for example, 'hear' a keypress in the terminal made while working in a text-editor.

-The `gulp.keys()` function takes a callback as it's only argument, and it
+The `keys()` function takes a callback as it's only argument, and it
 takes 2 arguments -- `ch` (for character) and `key`. `ch` will give you access
 to a character value, i.e. 'a' or 'z' and `key` will give you an object that
 resembles thusly: